-In this guide, we'll give you an overview of the six most commonly used types and point you to more in-depth documentation on each of them.
+This guide gives you an overview of the six most commonly used types and directs you to more in-depth documentation on each of them.

 Databases like Airtable allow us to create relationships like this, but normal spreadsheets don't.